How to Get Rid of Mold in a Shower (DIY Guide)

 Why Showers Develop Mold (and How to Prevent It)

-• Cracked grout and missing caulk let water behind the tile, which is why you often see mold in shower grout first.
+• Cracked grout and missing caulk that let water behind the tile, which is why you often see mold in shower grout first

 • Using greenboard instead of cement board

-Shower corner showing wet drywall, rust, and water damage
+Shower corner showing wet drywall, rusted metal, and visible water damage that allowed mold to grow

-With proper rebuild methods, the shower becomes far more durable.
+With proper rebuild methods, the shower becomes far more durable and mold-resistant for years to come.

 Black Mold in Showers: What to Know

-• Never mix chemicals like bleach + vinegar
+• Never mix chemicals like bleach and vinegar.
+The combination produces toxic chlorine gas.

 Pink Mold in Showers

-• Cleaning and better drying habits typically keep it under control.
+• Better drying habits keep it from coming back

 • Skipping blocking behind seams

-• Soft studs: Replace before you install cement board
+• Soft studs: Replace before you install cement board.
+Soft wood will fail.

-• Streaky membrane: Add another coat after the recoat window
+• Streaky waterproofing membrane: Add another coat after the recoat window

 You Did It!

-If you followed these steps, you’ve successfully removed mold from your shower, completed a full shower mold removal, and rebuilt with proper waterproofing.
+If you followed these steps, you’ve successfully completed a full shower mold removal and rebuilt with proper waterproofing.
+Now you know exactly how to get rid of mold in a shower from start to finish, and your shower is more durable than the original.

-White subway tile tub surround corner after shower mold removal and rebuild.
+Finished white subway tile tub surround corner after the shower mold removal and full rebuild

-Built-in double shower niches with white patterned tile after remodel.
+Built-in double shower niches with white patterned tile after the post-mold remodel was complete

 Pin now and come back when you’re tackling shower mold and prep.

-FAQ: How to Remove Mold From a Shower
+FAQ: How to Get Rid of Mold in a Shower

 What’s the fastest way to remove mold from a shower?